afontcu/afontcu.dev/content/blog/small-increment.md

 Was that enough?
 Well, that really depends on your definition of "enough".

 Is the app done?
+Is the "bigger" feature finished?
 Not for a bit.
+Again, I'd argue that "finished" is a vague word in the software development world.

 Was it an "integrated, running, tested version of the software" ([that's a quote](https://ronjeffries.com/articles/017-08ff/new-framework-increment))?
 It was.